discos/doc/developer/howto/github/branch_and_merge.rst

 Making a commit in your local repository
 ----------------------------------------

-First we verify that our repository is up-to-date with the remote reposiroty, then we edit a file and note how git is aware of the new change.
+First we verify that our repository is up-to-date with the remote repository, then we edit a file and note how git is aware of the new change.

 .. code-block:: bash